homedepot/ScriptPortal/README.md

 1. clone the repo (preferably using go get)
 2. cd to the repo
 3. run the docker build command ```docker build -t scriptportal .```
-4. run the container and bind port 80 on local to the container ```docker run -p80:80 ScriptPortal```
+4. run the container and bind port 80 on local to the container ```docker run -p80:80 scriptportal```
 5. connect to [localhost](http://localhost) from your web browser

 ## Script Configuration: